 You can literally apply this anywhere on your body where your skin is feeling dry and in need of a quick boost of hydration.

 As well as using this on my face, I also use it on my elbows, hands, lips.
-And you can even apply a little bit to ends of your hair if they’re looking dry.
+And you can even apply a little bit to the ends of your hair if they’re looking dry.

 Winter Beauty Tips

 If you’re in need of tips on how to stay hydrated from head to toe in Winter, make sure to check out the Winter Beauty Masterclass.

 You’ll not only learn how to keep the skin on your face hydrated.
 It also includes lessons on handcare, haircare, body care, lip care as well as a Winter makeup lesson too.

 2. Eyes Also Show The Effects of Holiday Stress

 Your eyes are most likely where you’ll notice the effects of holiday stress the most!
 But there are a couple of really simple things you can do to help with this.